pfsense/docs/source/routing/multi-wan.rst

 Monitor IP
 ^^^^^^^^^^

-By default, pfSense softwarewill ping the gateway to determine the quality of the WAN.
+By default, pfSense software will ping the gateway to determine the quality of the WAN.
 In some cases, that is not an accurate measure.
 For instance, if the WAN gateway is actually a device that is local and not on the other side of the ISP circuit, then the actual WAN link